Moving home with Virgin Media

 Upgrade your download speed

-Virgin Media offers several download speeds and you might want to add a bit of oomph to your existing package by going for a faster speed.
-Up to 1Gbps is now available in many areas; you can find out whether you can get the ultrafast Gig1 service at your new address by using the postcode checker on Virgin Media’s website.
+Virgin Media offers several download speeds and you might want to add a bit extra to your existing package by going for an upgrade.
+Over 1Gbps is now available in the form of the ultrafast Gig1 broadband in all Virgin Media enabled areas; so if you can get Virgin Media, you can get those incredible speeds of around 1130Mbps.

 Upgrading or adding Virgin TV